BSc (Hons) Bloodstock and Equine Performance Management (Foundation Year)

 Work placement

-You will complete a 15-week work placement in the second year.
+You will complete a 15-week work placement in year two.
 Students have completed placements at prestigious companies such as Highclere Stud, France Galop, Newsells Park Stud, Jockey Club Estates and Arena Racing Company.
 If you wish to undertake an extended period of work there is the option to complete a year in the workplace.

 Please note that a foundation year is not the same as a foundation degree (FdSc).
 A foundation year will usually lead onto a three-year degree course, whereas a foundation degree is a standalone qualification generally studied for two years.